 5. Red Bull – Cliff diving

 It hosts a variety of events for extreme athletes across the world, including skydivers, skiers, snowboarders, cyclists, and climbers.
-However, unique to the brand are its cliff diving competitions.
-The event’s Instagram account, which boasts over 100k followers, is dedicated to reposted content from Red Bull athletes and original coverage of competitions.
+However, unique to the brand are its cliff-diving competitions.
+The event’s Instagram account, which boasts over 100k followers, is dedicated to reposting content from Red Bull athletes and original coverage of competitions.
 Each post receives thousands of views and likes.

-Getting the sporting hero's to post via on their own channels continue to grow their exposure.
+Getting the sporting heroes to post via their own channels continues to grow their exposure.
 Well played Red Bull!